Rwkeith/KACE-Project/README.md

 ## What has changed / been added from the original Kace project

 ### *Original Method*
-The original Kace project mapped kernel modules into usermode space such as ntos,fltrmgr, win32k, etc.  Then instrumented/emulated driver is then mapped in, where all these mappings are set with `NO_ACCESS` protection so the registered custom exception handler can take control and CPU emulate each instruction with Zydis.
+The original Kace project mapped kernel modules into usermode space such as ntos, fltrmgr, win32k, etc.  Then instrumented/emulated driver is then mapped in, where all these mappings are set with `NO_ACCESS` protection so the registered custom exception handler can take control and CPU emulate each instruction with Zydis.
 The handler instrument's the Driver and the developer can add handler functions for ntos or other imports used by the instrumented driver.
 This version of Kace fully emulated BEDaisy in usermode before moving towards the new approach (some core issues were fixed).

 ### New Method